-Following the $7.1 billion accretive acquisition of Tribune Media and the $4.6 billion accretive acquisition of Media General, Nexstar Media Group, Inc. is the largest local broadcast television operator in the United States, with 198 stations reaching 116 markets, or approximately 62% of all television households, and annual revenue in excess of $4.5 billion.
+Following the $7.1 billion accretive acquisition of Tribune Media and the $4.6 billion accretive acquisition of Media General, Nexstar Media Group, Inc. is the largest local broadcast television operator in the United States, with 199 stations reaching 116 markets, or more than 68% of all television households, and annual revenue in excess of $4.5 billion.
 As one of the nation’s leading providers of local news, entertainment, sports, lifestyle, and network programming, Nexstar produces and distributes over 270,000 hours of local content per year.
 In addition, Nexstar’s digital properties provide innovative digital marketing solutions and services to local and national media companies, advertisers, agencies, and brands.

 Prior to Nexstar, Mr. Sook was one of the principals of Superior Communication Group, Inc., which was sold in 1995 to Sinclair Broadcast Group.
 Before Superior, Mr. Sook was President/CEO of Seaway Communication, Inc., owner of network affiliated stations in Bangor, ME and Wausau, WI.
 Before being recruited to run Seaway, he worked in the television industry as a General Sales Manager, acting General Manager and National Sales Manager.
 Mr. Sook previously spent five years with Cox Broadcasting, first in local sales in Pittsburgh, then at Telerep, Inc., as a National Account Executive.
 Early in his career, Mr. Sook was involved in local TV sales and radio sales.
 Mr. Sook also worked briefly as a television news anchor at the CBS affiliate in Clarksburg, WV.